zhiqiyu/zhiqiyu/README.md

 My name is Zhiqi Yu (余志琪, pronounced as: Gee-chi Yu).

-## Facts about me
+## Quick intro

 - I am a Graduate Research Assistant at [Center for Spatial Information Science and Systems (CSISS)](http://cloud.csiss.gmu.edu/center), George Mason University.
 My work is mainly research and software development.
 - I like developing all kinds of software.
-Currently I focus on full-stack development, but I also enjoy mobile app development.
+Currently I focus on **full-stack development**, but I also enjoy developing mobile apps, standalone app etc.
-- I am also a Machine Learning expert, Random Forest is probably my favorite model.
+- I am also a **Machine Learning** expert, Random Forest is probably my favorite model.
 I also find computer vision very interesting.
-- Music, specifically guitar, and games are my other hobbies.
+- ⚡ Fun fact: I love guitars and games to my bones!

-## Whereabouts
+What now and what next...

-- 🔭 I’m currently working on Geofairy mobile and web app.
+- 🔭 I’m currently working on developing Geofairy, a mobile and web app ecosystem.
 - 🌱 I’m currently learning Redux, Chakra-UI, MongoDB.
 - 👯 I’m looking to collaborate on developing web applications, and machine learning projects, especially in remote sensing and GIS field.
-- ⚡ Fun fact: I love guitars and games to my bones!

 ## My tech stack